Beonchip logo

 3. Cell types

-HT-29 cell line (ATCC® HTB-38TM, USA) modified in mucus-secreting cell type with methotrexate (MTX).
-Culture the cells in growth medium containing McCoy’s 5a Medium Modified supplemented with 10% FBS and antibiotics (penicillin 100 U/mL, streptomycin 30 µg/mL).
-Place the cells in a CO2 incubator at 37 °C in a humidified atmosphere containing 5% CO2.
+In addition, researchers use the HT-29 cell line (ATCC® HTB-38TM, USA).
+This cell line is modified to a mucus-secreting cell type with methotrexate (MTX).
+They culture these cells in McCoy’s 5a Medium Modified, supplemented with 10% FBS and antibiotics.
+The antibiotics include penicillin (100 U/mL) and streptomycin (30 µg/mL).
+Afterward, they place the cells in a CO₂ incubator set at 37 °C, maintaining a humidified 5% CO₂ atmosphere.

 4. Traditional culture insert